devSudhir/readmeKetto/README.md

   <img src="readme/footer.jpeg" width="400"/>
 </p>

-There are some Key Features which are added in website clone such as,
+There are some Key Features which are added in website clone such as:

--

 ## Team Members and Contributors